 - Directions to the Language Centre

 - Directions to the Examination Schools

-Our annual conference for teachers is run through the Sir Robert Taylor Society, a network of academics at Oxford and Modern Languages Teachers across the UK and beyond.
+Our annual conference for teachers is run through the Sir Robert Taylor Society (named after the founder of our Modern Languages Library, the Taylor Institution), a network of academics at Oxford and Modern Languages Teachers across the UK and beyond.
 You can find out more about it here.
-The 2018 conference will be held at Somerville College, Oxford on Friday 21 and Saturday 22 September and offers a programme of talks related to literature, and an insight into the Oxford admissions process.
-While our main activity is the conference, we also use the SRTS network to disseminate information about other upcoming outreach events and activities.
-If you are a teacher, please get in touch to be added to our mailing list.
+The conference takes place in September and offers a programme of talks related to literature, and an insight into the Oxford admissions process.